Churchill tank: Italy

 Churchill tanks were not initially used in the Italian mainland in 1943.
 There were six regiments with Churchills in Tunisia, these may have been kept out because Montgomery preferred the Sherman or because their 6-pdr guns were not considered suitable for the fighting in Italy.
 Churchills did land in Italy in April/May 1944 with 75mm gun armed Churchills arriving later.

 As the mainstay of the Tank Brigades, which operated in support of the infantry, Churchill units were in operation more often than other tank units.

-The "NA75" conversions of Churchill Mark IIIs to carry the US 75 mm gun were used in Italy.
+The Churchill NA75s, Churchill Mark IVs converted to carry the US 75 mm gun, were used in Italy.
 As the Churchill proved to be a better gun platform than the Sherman, the effective range of the 75 mm was increased.

 North-West Europe

 Churchills saw widespread action in Normandy during the Battle of Hill 112 and Operation Bluecoat, as well as subsequent operations in the Low Countries and into Germany, such as the fighting in the Reichswald during Operation Veritable.

 The Churchill was able to cross the muddy ground and force through the forests of the Reichswald; a contemporary report expressed the belief that no other tank could have managed the same conditions.